bovem/old.bovem.github.io/_drafts/arrays.md

 ---
 An array takes a fixed chunk of memory and divides it into equal parts which are accessed using indices.

-All the **elements** stored inside array are of same datatype.
+All the **elements** stored inside an array have same datatype.

-These elements are accessed  using their indices.
+These elements are accessed using their respective indices.

     // Array in C++
     int arr[5] = {1, 54, 2131, 231, 3231};